 Although the ORCA measure has not been currently validated in populations other than Angelman syndrome (AS) and Rett syndrome (RTT), the investigators are excited about the possibility of applying it to other similar syndromes or disorders.
 The ORCA measure is likely most appropriate for neurodevelopmental disorders that have similar communication barriers to AS: most individuals are non-verbal or communicate primarily through modalities other than spoken words, they often have stronger pragmatic and receptive communication skills compared to expressive skills, communication develops heterogeneously, and ‘mastery’ of communication behaviors is shown when they are observed frequently and consistently.

-If you are interested in using the ORCA measure in a population other than AS or RTT, please click here for more information and recommendations.
+If you are interested in using the ORCA measure in a population other than AS or RTT, please visit our guidelines for more information about using ORCA in other populations.
 If you’d like to discuss a potential partnership with Duke University to collect additional validity evidence, please contact Nicole Lucas (nicole.lucas@duke.edu).

 It is recommended that the individual’s primary caregiver complete the ORCA measure, as this person will have the most familiarity with the individual’s typical communication across a number of different situations and contexts.
 If you are measuring changes in communication ability over time, it is recommended that the same caregiver complete the ORCA measure at all time points.
 Caregivers can complete the ORCA measure independently in their home or a clinic setting.